-Every Member of the Australian Warbirds Association has an opportunity to contribute towards our nation’s growing warbird movement.
+Every Member of Australian Warbirds has an opportunity to contribute towards our nation’s growing warbird movement.
 The privileges we as owners, operators and enthusiasts enjoy today have been gained through the hard work and dedication of members dating back to the Association’s founding in 1989; in fact beyond that to the first visionaries who fought for the right to own and fly these great historic treasures.

-The AWAL Honour Roll has been established to recognise those individuals who have in various ways made an outsized contribution towards Australia’s warbird movement and community.
+The AWL Honour Roll has been established to recognise those individuals who have in various ways made an outsized contribution towards Australia’s warbird movement and community.
 Some are still with us, while many are not.
 Regardless, their collective impact and legacy are felt every time one of our aircraft is wheeled out of its hangar into the sunshine.
 We as the current operators – custodians for future generations, really – of our nation’s warbirds must never forget that we take to the skies on lift generated by these great men and women.
 It is our privilege to follow in their footsteps and honour them.

 Col Pay was born on 26th October 1932 and from an early age he developed an interest in flying and all things mechanical.
 He learned to fly at Narromine in western NSW using all he could afford from his wages to satisfy the passion that continued throughout his life.